ngcp-project/git-workshop/README.md

 # Git Workshop
-Sample repository for NGCP's Git Workshop
+(Used to be) Sample repository for NGCP's Git Workshop.

+`If you see this, that means the demo has been done!`